Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Baseline Methods and Configuration

 \paragraph{SMC-SS (slice sampling).} We also consider slice sampling as an SMC mutation kernel \citep{nealslicesampling}.
 This targets the tempered density \(\pi_{\beta_t}(x)\propto \Pi(x)\exp(-\beta_t E(x))\) without hard constraints, and provides a gradient-free alternative to MH/HMC within the same SMC outer loop.
 This is an important control as the inner kernel exactly matches that of NSS, with identical tuning (slice width, number of steps).

 \paragraph{Additional baselines.} We did not include more expressive learned proposals (e.g.\ flow-based repeated annealing) \citep{matthews2023continualrepeatedannealedflow} or alternative classical baselines such as parallel tempering \citep{Syed_2021}, in order to keep the comparison focused on strong, standard kernels.
 We report point estimates of \(\log Z\) from SMC; unbiasedness and error bounds for SMC normalizing-constant estimators are available under standard conditions \citep{beskos2011errorboundsnormalizingconstants}.
 Finally, we use standalone SS and NUTS as posterior-only baselines where appropriate; these do not provide marginal-likelihood estimates.
 NUTS is run with warmup window adaption~\citep{carpenter2017stan}, and SS is run for a similar number of steps (1000-2000) with covariance set from the initial particle sample covariance.
+We remark that the slice sampler in NSS can be combined with the recent reformulation of slice sampling as a finite state machine as a means to soften the synchronization penalty \citep{dance2025efficiently} to potentially yield an even larger speedup of slice sampling.
+For problems with explicit linear (polytope) constraints, the chord endpoints along a Hit-and-Run direction can instead be computed analytically, enabling more specialised higher-order or preconditioned Hit-and-Run variants~\citep{paul2026higher}.